Whether you’ve got a puppy or a dog with some type of stomach virus, you’ll want to know how to pick up dog poop diarrhea and clean it up.

 Of course, the best solution is to prevent the diarrhea in the first place.
 Diarrhea should only be a temporary problem because a healthy dog should deposit solid stools.

-Have a read of this informational guide about some of the causes of diarrhea in puppies and dogs – if you suspect your dog’s issue is health related, see a vet to get a professional opinion and get the problem fixed.
+Have a read of this informational guide about some of the potential causes of diarrhea in puppies and dogs – if you suspect your dog’s issue is health related, see a vet to get a professional opinion and get the problem fixed.

 In the mean time, let’s check out the pick up and clean up options.